 Choosing a Canvas

-Needlepoint is done on an open weave mesh canvas that generally ranges in size from 10 mesh to 18 mesh.
+Canvases used in needlepoint projects generally range in size from 10 mesh to 18 mesh.
 The count size refers to how many holes there are per inch; 10 mesh canvas means that there are only 10 holes per inch, so they're much bigger and easier to stitch than 18 mesh canvas, which means that there are 18 small holes per inch.
 When picking out canvas for your first needlepoint project, we recommend choosing one that is 13 to 14 mesh with a simple design because it will be easier to see the stitch definition more clearly.
-You can also purchase blank canvas from your local needlepoint shop or on Etsy to practice stitching on, too ($14.99 for 13 mesh, etsy.com).
+You can also purchase blank canvas from your local needlepoint shop or on Etsy to practice stitching on, too ($13.99 for 13 mesh, etsy.com).

 Choosing the Fibers